OndrejValla/TALENTED-PEOPLE/README.md

 #### 4. MongoDb database to store all page data effectively and safely.
 | Feature |
 |---------|
-All informations are stored safely and effectively in MongoDB database.
+All informations are stored safely and effectively in the MongoDB database.

 | Action |
 |--------|